Programme

 You’ll leave with practical tools and real-world examples on how invention records, good documentation and early IP reviews can unlock future funding, partnerships and impact.
 No legal jargon - just useful, clear IP know-how for KTP Associates, practitioners and academics alike.

-Speaker: Freddy Guemeni, Head of Intellectual Property, The University of Manchester Innovation Factory
+Speaker: Freddy Guemeni, Head of Intellectual Property, University of Manchester Innovation Factory

 The Art of Successful Collaboration